pheelwell/Gaia/README.md

 ## Add Own Changes

+Just write Articles according to the [[Note Structure Guidelines]].

-The `Main` branch is protected, so you won't be able to add to it.To add your own changes to the Skoria World Lore repository, you'll need to create a new branch and submit a pull request.
+The `Main` branch is protected, so you won't be able to add to it.
+To add your own changes to the Skoria World Lore repository, you'll need to create a new branch and submit a pull request.
 Here's how to do it:

 1. Open GitHub Desktop.
 2. In the list of repositories, select `skoria`.